simonis/zlib-bench/AcceleratingZlibInOpenJDK.md

 # Accelerating zlib compression & decompression in OpenJDK

-By integrating Cloudflare’s and Chromium’s enhanced zlib versions into OpenJDK, we’ve improved zlib decompression speed by about 50% and compression speed up to 100%.
-After successfully using the new implementations for several services, we’ve decided to [propse these improvements for inclusion into upstream OpenJDK](https://bugs.openjdk.org/browse/JDK-8249963) for the benefit of the community and in order to gather more usage feedback.
+By integrating Cloudflare’s and Chromium’s enhanced zlib versions into our version of OpenJDK, we’ve improved zlib decompression speed by about 50% and compression speed up to 100%.
+After successfully using the new implementations for several services, we’ve decided to propose these improvements for inclusion into upstream OpenJDK (see [JDK-8249963: Make the zlib implementation selectively configurable at startup](https://bugs.openjdk.org/browse/JDK-8249963)) for the benefit of the community and in order to gather more usage feedback.
 The new implementations are optional and are controlled by three new system properties.

 The following two graphs show the de-/compression throughput achieved by OpenJDK 11 with the new system property `-Dorg.openjdk.zlib.implementation` set to  `bundled`, `system`, `cloudflare,` `chromium` for a selected set of files from the commonly used [Silesia compression corpus](http://sun.aei.polsl.pl/~sdeor/index.php?page=silesia) at the default compression level 6.
 You can find the full set of graphs [online](https://github.com/simonis/zlib-bench/tree/master/graphs).